laviniamnedelea/Dockerized-weather-API/README.md

 2. Run the tests in Postman on port 6000.

 3. Open pgAdmin.
-    a.
-In browser type:  ```http://localhost:5051/``` and log in with the credentials:
+ 3.1.
+In browser type:  ```http://localhost:5050/``` and log in with the credentials:
 - pgadmin4@pgadmin.org
 - root
-    b.
+ 3.2.
 Add New Server.
     In General:
 - Name = a name of your choice
     In Connection: